May 4, 2009

 $ git clone git://git.debian.org/sane/sane-backends.git

 Files download will begin.
 You’ll get in your current directory, a new directory named sane-backends.
-This is the main directory were all the SANE source files are located.
+This is the main directory were all the Sane source files are located.

-• Build SANE
+• Build Sane

 The procedure is then “almost” classical, with a few points to take into account instead of running a trivial ./configure, make, make install.